liamross/course-notes/320-algorithms/4-smp.md

 ## Representing the Solution

-1. What are the quanities that matter in the solution to the problem?
-Give them short, usable names.
+### What are the quanities that matter in the solution to the problem?

+> Give them short, usable names

 ```text
 solution is a set of pairs